RoyLai-InfoCorp/fin555/lesson-1/basic-concepts.md

 ![burglar](./img/burglar.png)

-So this what the double spending problem is about.
+So this what the double spending problem is really about.

 The conventional way of solving the double spend problem is to utilize a trusted third party that manages a centralized ledger, which keeps track of the balance for each counterparty.
 However, the drawback of this approach is that you do not have visibility into everyone's balance, so you must trust that this centralized third party is effectively managing everyone's accounts.
 While we often take this trust for granted, it can come at a significant cost as any bankruptcy or failure of the trusted third party could result in the loss of your money.